FAQ’s for Pre-Employment Background Screening

 This is a very essential search that comes from credit headers.
 The results of this search will reveal all of the counties your applicant has reported using their Social Security Number, as well as dates reported and any other names your applicant may have used.
 This search is highly recommended because your applicant could have purposefully or inadvertently failed to disclose this information when they completed the disclosure and Authorization for background investigation form, because they may be trying to hide something.

-4. How long does it take to get reports?
+4. How long does it take to get reports from pre employment background check companies?

 In most cases, results will be returned in 24-72 business hours.
 There are cases, in which a county search may have delayed results for whatever reason.
 You should select a screening company you know will keep you constantly updated, so you are not wondering.
 Choosing a company that provides excellent customer service should be a huge deciding factor.